tier4/sensor_trigger/README.md

 - OS: Ubuntu 18.04 or higher
 - ROS2: Galactic Geochelone
   - With current BSP versions, Ubuntu 18.04 must be run on Jetson Xavier AGX within a docker environment.
 Please refer to [tier4/perception_ecu_container](https://github.com/tier4/perception_ecu_container) for how to prepare the OS and ROS2 environment.
+- libgpio: This package requires libgpio to control GPIO.
+You can install it via `sudo apt install libgpiod-dev gpiod`.

 ## Installation